-- The appropriate moisture characteristics shall be maintained during the mixing/truck loading process. - Transport truck bodies will be maintained in good condition and properly closed to prevent leakage. - Truck bodies will be filled in a manner that minimizes fugitive emissions during transport (minimize exposed peaks above sideboards). - Transport operations will be suspended if the local weather forecast or current conditions indicate that operations cannot be conducted in a controlled manner. - Roll mesh screens will be used on trips for disposal as necessary or if winds are in excess of 20 miles per hour.
+- Appropriate moisture characteristics are maintained during the mixing/truck loading process. - Transport truck bodies are maintained in good condition and properly closed to prevent leakage. - Truck bodies are filled in a manner that minimizes fugitive emissions during transport (minimize exposed peaks above sideboards). - Transport operations are suspended if the local weather forecast or current conditions indicate that operations cannot be conducted in a controlled manner. - Roll mesh screens are used on trips for disposal as necessary or if winds are in excess of 20 miles per hour.